giuseppedistasi/android-smart-contact-extractor/README.md

 # Usage

-Edit Manifest adding this lines
+Edit Manifest adding this line
     <uses-permission android:name="android.permission.READ_CONTACTS" />

+    #Add also this line only if you want to use the contact creator factory included in project
     <uses-permission android:name="android.permission.WRITE_CONTACTS" />